cvanhasselt/CvH_DataProduct/CvHProject/helpfile.md

 Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=http://dx.doi.org/10.1145/2827872

+Visit the (GitHub Repository)[https://github.com/cvanhasselt/CvH_DataProduct] for this app for more information about the code.

 ### Internals

 People using the _My Kind of Movies App_ can select a few demographic characteristics